MicrosoftDocs/powerbi-docs/powerbi-docs/service-get-started.md

 ---
 # Tutorial: Get started with the Power BI service
 This tutorial helps you get started with the *Power BI service*.
-The Power BI service is cloud based.
-It supports light report editing and collaboration for teams and organizations.
-You can connect to data sources in the Power BI service, but modeling is more limited than in Power BI Desktop.
+The Power BI service is cloud based, and supports light report editing and collaboration for teams and organizations.
+You can connect to data sources in the Power BI service, though modeling is more limited than in Power BI Desktop.
 For an understanding of how the Power BI service fits in with the other Power BI offerings, we recommend reading [What is Power BI](power-bi-overview.md).

 ![Power BI service home](media/service-get-started/power-bi-service-get-started-home.png)